The Ultimate Guide to Conwy Castle – Must Read!

 Those who have recently visited Conwy Castle have fond memories of a trip into the past.
 Stepping into the castle grounds, you’ll be transported to a medieval world of spiral staircases, hidden passageways and cavernous royal chambers.
 Don’t forget to pick up your audio guide, which really brings the Conwy Castle experience to life.

 A quick intro to Conwy Castle

 Perched high in North Wales, Conwy Castle Wales has been standing guard over the ancient market town since the 1200s.
-The castle was built by Edward I of England during his Welsh conquest, with the king spending an eye-watering £15,000 on the construction of the stronghold.
+This magnificent medieval fortress was built by Edward I of England during his Welsh conquest, with the king spending an eye-watering £15,000 on the construction of the stronghold.
 While today that would barely amount to a down deposit on a tiny London flat, at the time it was an enormous sum equivalent to around £45 million.

-The castle remained a symbol of English strength and oppression until the 17th century, when it fell into disrepair after the Civil War.
+The castle played an important role in many events of Welsh history and remained a symbol of English strength and oppression until the 17th century, when it fell into disrepair after the Civil War.
 Thanks to the tireless efforts of historians and preservationists over the centuries, Conwy Castle Wales has been restored to its former splendour and is now one of the most impressive strongholds in Europe.

 The jewel of the UNESCO World Heritage Site

 Alongside Beaumaris, Harlechand and Caernarfon, Conwy Castle is one of the most impressive examples of 13th and 14th century military architecture on the European continent.

 Together, the quartet make up the Castles and Town Walls of King Edward in Gwynedd UNESCO World Heritage Site.
 All have been incredibly well-preserved and offer a unique chance to step back in time to the reign of Edward I.